when-the-studio/when-the-chess/README.md

 ```bash
 ./cmakebuild [-r]
 ```
-Use the `-r` option to run the executable right after the build
+Use the `-r` option to run the executable right after the build.